Psychological trauma

-Given that subjective experiences differ between individuals, people will react to similar events differently.
-In other words, not all people who experience a potentially traumatic event will actually become psychologically traumatized (although they may be distressed and experience suffering).
-Some people will develop post-traumatic stress disorder (PTSD) after being exposed to a major traumatic event (or series of events).
-This discrepancy in risk rate can be attributed to protective factors some individuals may have that enable them to cope with difficult events, including temperamental and environmental factors (such as resilience and willingness to seek help).
+People react to similar events differently.
+Most people who experience a potentially traumatic event do not become psychologically traumatized, though they may be distressed and experience suffering.
+Some will develop PTSD after exposure to a traumatic event, or series of events.
+This discrepancy in risk rate can be attributed to protective factors some individuals have, that enable them to cope with difficult events, including temperamental and environmental factors, such as resilience and willingness to seek help.